-1. It Can Be Put into 'Regression' within a week, by medium intensity aerobic exercise and a very low carb diet
+1. It Can Be Put into 'Regression' within a week, by medium intensity post prandial aerobic exercise and a very low carb diet with no snacking

 2. Spot/Random/Fasting/Post Prandial blood sugar and HbA1c can be non diabetic within 2 months, with medium intensity aerobic exercise and a very low carb diet

 3. Then you must fix your insulin resistance which is the hardest part.
-For severe diabetics it will take around 4 months at to return it to a mildly diabetic level and then another 2 months to return it to a prediabetic level in my present experience.
-This is done by ingesting Eskimo levels of marine EPA and DHA and cutting out Omega6 fats as much as possible and eating only the types of fat which do not increase your insulin resistance (Omega7 mono unsaturated fat, Omega9 mono unsaturated fat, Omega3 poly unsaturated fat and Arachidic Acid 20:0 saturated fat).
-It is quite a balancing act.
-But it is possible.
+For severe diabetics it will take around 4 months at to return it to a mildly diabetic level and then another 4 months to return it to a prediabetic level in my present experience.
+This is done by ingesting Eskimo levels of marine EPA and DHA and 15 grams or more per day of Alpha linolenic acid from flaxseed and chia seed and by limiting sat fat and mono fat and increasing poly fat intake.
+This is NOT a Low Carb High Fat diet.
+It is a Low Carb High Poly fat diet.
+LCHP is the way to go.

 The catch22 is that to keep your sugar down you must eat less carbs and do more exercise. .But to keep your muscle mass up on a low carb high exercise regime you will have to eat more fat to get sufficient calories.
 But fat generally puts insulin resistance up.
 And insulin resistance is the underlying cause of Type2.
 However not all fats are created equal.
 In general terms...